According to data from RaboDirect, the average household in Sydney spends an average of $163/week on grocery shopping. That’s almost $8,500/year!

 When it comes to making these meals for yourself, you can never make “too much”.
 Always try to cook more food than you need and then freeze the leftovers or take them to work for lunch the next day.

 Think hard about how you can use leftovers.
-If I’m cooking roast chicken with rice and vegetables for Sunday night’s dinner, I will then make chicken sandwiches for Monday’s lunch.
-On Tuesday, I will use the bones to make a chicken soup and toss in any leftover vegetables and rice.
+If you’re cooking roast chicken for Sunday night’s dinner, then make chicken sandwiches for Monday’s lunch.
+On Tuesday, use the bones to make a chicken soup and toss in any leftover vegetables and rice.

 Freezing meals can save you a lot of time, and makes preparing those meals from scratch more rewarding, since you can make multiple meals in one go.